What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 It is deeply rooted in Japanese culture.

-In modern times, Hinamatsuri is not just a celebration of the growth of girls,
+Nowadays, Hinamatsuri is not just a celebration of the growth of girls,

 It's a seasonal event that the whole family can enjoy together.

-For example, families decorate dolls for the Hinamatsuri.
+For example, families decorate Hina dolls,

 By celebrating with traditional food,